How to Test Android Applications - part 2Testing

 Major: It is a highly severe defect and collapses the system.
 However, certain parts of the system remain functional

-Medium: It causes some undesirable behavior, but the system is still functional
+Medium:/ It causes some undesirable behavior, but the system is still functional

 Low: It won't cause any major break-down of the system

-Low: The Defect is an irritant but repair can be done once the more serious Defect has been fixed
+Low: The Defect is an irritant but a repair can be done once the more serious Defect has been fixed

 High: The defect must be resolved as soon as possible as it affects the system severely and cannot be used until it is fixed